wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 The summary bar next to the engagement graph displays overall data for the viewers of the video.
 This is extremely useful high-level data for comparison, such as % of viewers who clicked play, % viewed, and total time watched.
-We also house information on actions taken by your viewers--from entering an email into Turnstile to clicking an Annotation Link.
+We also house information on Actions taken by your viewers--from entering an email into Turnstile to clicking an Annotation Link.
 Click **Show Details** for a deeper explation of this information.